 In López Ribalda and others v Spain IRLR 358 ECHR, the European Court of Human Rights (ECHR) held that the right to privacy of Spanish shop workers (art.8 of the European Convention on Human Rights) had been breached when a supermarket installed hidden cameras without their knowledge to monitor employee thefts.

 On 28 May 2018, the Grand Chamber Panel accepted the Spanish Government's request that the case be referred to the Grand Chamber of the ECHR.
-The Grand Chamber is due to hear the case on 28 November 2018 and will deliver its ruling in due course.
+The Grand Chamber heard the case on 28 November 2018 and will deliver its ruling in due course.

 sex discrimination | shared parental leave | enhanced pay

 In Ali v Capita Customer Management Ltd ET/1800990/2016, an employment tribunal held that it was direct sex discrimination for a new father whose wife had post-natal depression to be allowed to take only two weeks' leave on full pay, when female staff were entitled to 14 weeks' enhanced maternity leave.

 The tribunal held that, while Mr Ali was not less favourably treated in the first two weeks because he also got full pay, in the subsequent 12 week-period he was denied the benefit of full pay, which would have been given to a hypothetical female caring for her child.
 He was denied that benefit and deterred from taking the leave, and was less favourably treated because of his sex.